sjlevine/atom-slime/README.md

 Guide to setting up Atom as your main Lisp editor!
 -------------------------------------------
-By following this instructions, you can use Atom very effectively as your Lisp editor.
+By following these instructions, you can use Atom very effectively as your Lisp editor.

-1. Install this `atom-slime` package, as well as `language-lisp` package (syntax highlighting) and the `lisp-paredit` package (proper idiomatic lisp indentation and parenthesis editing)
+1. Install this `atom-slime` package, as well as the `language-lisp` package (syntax highlighting) and the `lisp-paredit` package (proper idiomatic lisp indentation and parenthesis editing)

 2. Install a lisp if you don't already have one (such as SBCL)